Does Alcohol Raise Cholesterol?

 How Are Alcohol and Cholesterol Related?

 The idea that alcohol is “good” for your heart is a popular opinion, especially when sipping on a cabernet.
 We say, let the research do the talking.
+New research has led the World Health Organization to change their recommendations for alcohol consumption.

 Red Wine: Hero or Hype?